 Take this simple approach.
 You can find The Baltimore Catechism for free on Kindle and look at its clear and direct methodology.
 Bishop Robert Barron often uses this method in his teaching when he gives key takeaways, such as his “Three Paths to Holiness”:

-3. Your life is not about you.
+1. Find the center.2.
+Realize you are a sinner.3.
+Your life is not about you.

 Simple and memorable, yet profound.
 By giving your children this milk, you will eventually be able to give them solid food when they’re ready.

 Once you cover the ‘“why” questions—which, in a way, entails the “what” questions—you can move onto the “how” questions, such as, “How does God enable me to do all these things?”
 That’s when you can tell them the story of salvation history, following the later part of Deuteronomy 6: “You shall say to your son, ‘We were once slaves of Pharaoh in Egypt, but the Lord brought us out of Egypt with his strong hand.’”
 Tell them the story of how Christ has completed this story through his Paschal Mystery, and get them ready to partake in that when you tune into Mass secluded at home.

 We have been given this time to reflect on the essential things in life, one of which is the education of our children.
 Read Deuteronomy 6 and see how parents should educate their children.
 Reclaim your role as the primary educator of your children.
 Start simple, teaching them the reason for their existence.
 Teaching comes through learning.
 So memorize the basics of the faith and hand that onto your children through simple questions and answers as found in The Baltimore Catechism.
 Later, you can teach them how to swim through the Scriptures with Christ as their guide.
 In this way, you will imitate the pedagogy of our heavenly Father, the teacher par excellence.